-Giv'at Zeev Excavations: Results from the 2021 season
+Giv'at Zeev Excavations: Results from the 2021 Season

-Abstract.
+Michael Freikman

+Abstract

-In this paper we present a preliminary report of the 2021 season at the site of Hill of 16 near Giv'at Ze'ev conducted by the author of this paper on behalf of the institute of archeology of Ariel university.
+In this article we present a preliminary report of the 2021 season at the site of Hill of 16 near Giv'at Ze'ev conducted by the author of this paper on behalf of the institute of archeology of Ariel university.
 This season was continuation of the ongoing study of this site since 2013.
 The excavation revealed a large fortified compound with service buildings and massive megalithic buildings located nearby.
 The ceramic and glyptic data collected the site suggests it should be dated to the earlier stages of the Middle Bronze period.

 Key words: Middle Bronze, Giv'at Ze'ev, Hill of 16, fortified compound, megalithic

-Introduction.
+Introduction

 The site "Hill of 16" is located north of modern Jerusalem and in the immediate vicinity of the Give'on and the modern town of Giveat Ze’ev (Fig 1).
 It was surveyed by the author of this paper during 2013, and is excavated since then, nowadays on behalf of the Institute of archaeology of Ariel University (Permit number 08-01-2021).
 After four seasons of excavations conducted between the years 2015-2018 (Freikman et al. 2017, Freikman et al. 2019a, Freikman et al. 2020), we have established the existence of a small fortified site dated to the Middle Bronze II period (ca. 1,900-1,650 BCE).
 It was interpreted as a possible fortified caravanserai related to or directly managed by the authority of the Middle Bronze Give'on.
 The absolute chronology of the Middle Bronze period in the Southern Levant is still an issue for discussion (e.g., Hôfflemeyer 2017; Regev et al. 2021) and will not be elaborated here.
 The excavation is continued in order to answer unresolved issues, such as more precise dating of the site within the chronological sequence of the Middle Bronze period, as well as function of various architectural units found in the context of the compound and in its immediate vicinity.
 Although no reliable carbon samples were collected at the site so far, the ceramic assemblage may add valuable information to the discussion on appearance of the first fortifications in the hillside in our region.
 Results from Areas B and C will be described (Fig. 1)